 The original development does not, however, explicitly use bipartite graphs, rather it used a form of 1-complex, embedded in a surface (see below).
 The use of bipartite graphs simplifies the exposition.

 A hypermap is a map together with a coloring of the vertices in black and white such that any two adjacent vertices have different colors.
-Observe that any map (with vertices all colored in black) gives rise to a hypermap by placing a white vertex in the middle of every edge—so, hypermaps can be seen as maps with extra information, but also conversely as a generalization of maps (which is how they were originally conceived).
+Observe that any map (with vertices all colored in black) gives rise to a hypermap by placing a white vertex in the middle of every edge—so, hypermaps can be seen as maps with extra information, but also conversely as a generalization of maps (see Walsh 1975, “Hypermaps Versus Bipartite Maps”).

-Finally, a dessin d’enfant can be defined simply as a hypermap, but typically it refers to a hypermap seen as the representation of a Belyi function, i.e., a meromorphic function unramified outside .
-Any such function determines a hypermap on the Riemann surface by considering the inverse image of the unit interval, .
-Black vertices of correspond to the preimages of 0, white vertices to the preimages of 1, and moreover, each face of contains exactly one pole (i.e., a preimage of ).
+Finally, a dessin d’enfant is a hypermap seen as a representation of a Belyi function: a meromorphic function whose only critical values are 0, 1, and .
+Such a function determines a hypermap on the Riemann surface by considering the inverse image of the unit interval , and coloring the preimages of 0 and 1 as black and white vertices, respectively.
+Moreover, each face of contains exactly one pole, that is, one preimage of .

 Any polynomial with no critical values other than 0 or 1 (and more generally, after normalization, any polynomial with at most two critical values) may be associated with a dessin d’enfant which is a one-face hypermap, i.e., a plane tree.
 (This is because any polynomial has a unique pole, at .)
 For example, the dessin d’enfant representing is the “star-tree”, containing one black vertex surrounded by white vertices.

 It is well known that the bipartite graph is non-planar, so does not embed in the 2-sphere, but will embed in the torus, in such a way that its complement is a disjoint union of discs.